DonColon/vigilans-nexum/README.md

 # Vigilans Nexum
-Vigilans Nexum is a tactical, turn- and tile-based RPG with a deep story about trust and the invisible bonds that connects the people on the battlefield.This game is inspired by the by the fire emblem franchise
+Vigilans Nexum is a tactical, turn- and tile-based RPG with a deep story about trust and the invisible bonds that connects the people on the battlefield.
+This game is inspired by the by the fire emblem franchise and tries to capture the essence of the fire emblem games with a twist on the gameplay mechanics.